LalaIAm/tarot-cline/memory-bank/activeContext.md

 The project has completed both Milestone 1 and Milestone 2 implementation phases.
 With Milestone 1, we successfully implemented authentication with Supabase, responsive navigation, landing page, and dashboard placeholder.
 With Milestone 2, we've implemented the complete Tarot Reading Module and AI Interpretation Engine.
 The current focus is now planning for Milestone 3, which will add the journaling feature and enhance the user dashboard with integration between tarot readings and journal entries.

 ## Recent Changes
-- Completed Milestone 2 implementation:
+- Completed Milestone 2 implementation (ALL phases):
   - Created comprehensive tarot card data structure with all 78 cards (tarotData.js)
   - Built TarotDeck component for managing and interacting with cards
   - Implemented SpreadSelector with multiple spread layouts (Single Card, Three-Card, Celtic Cross, etc.)